 5 Tips for Designing A Functional Pole Barn

-Pole barn buildings need artificial light and natural light from windows or skylights.
+Pole barn buildings need artificial light and natural light from windows.
 Choose energy-saving options to minimize your energy bill.

 Designing a pole barn is a joint effort with clients.
-Peak Pole Barns can create structures that include everything you need, whether overhead doors, windows, thermal insulation, ventilation systems, horse stalls, or cupolas.
+Peak Pole Barns can create structures that include everything you need, whether overhead doors, windows, thermal insulation, horse stalls, or cupolas.

-The 5 Best Pole Barn Design Styles for Every Purpose
+The Five Best Pole Barn Design Styles for Every Purpose

 The first thing you notice about pole barn buildings is their rooflines.
 Then you look at features such as the dormers, windows, doors, the veranda, lean-to, and cupola.
 Finally, we see the colors, unless it is a traditional barn red, which you would notice immediately!
 Modern technology allows us to be imaginative with our design styles, offering a range of metal colors and patterns.